 In some ways, students are preparing for this moment since the beginning: CrossSwords philosophy views the pouring out of oneself for another the highest form of virtue, and this culminates in the portrait of the teacher (who is the chief servant).
 However, their direct focus on learning how to teach begins at Warden (aptly so named), which rank concludes when a student takes on their first apprentice, and moves to the final tier of levels: the Mastery stage.

-Following the senior ranks, are the Master levels: which include Vanguard (brown belt), Knight (black), and Master (red).
+Following the senior ranks, are the Mastery levels: which include Knight (black), Warden (brown belt), and Master (red).
 At these most advanced levels, students of the Way already know the technical knowledge of how to fight with swords (and a host of other weapons), defend themselves with strikes and kicks and grapples (and mental preparedness), as well as how to speak with articulation and reason well toward the true, the good, and the beautiful (being together: the noble things).
+This is what it means to become a black belt, or a Knight.

-Yet now, they face the greatest challenge of all: trusting the Way, in the guiding of another soul into these higher and wonderful things.
+Now, they face the greatest challenge of all: the living out of that Knighthood by trusting the Way and guiding another soul into these higher and wonderful things.

-Upon successfully guiding their apprentice to join them as an advanced student, each master graduates from being a pupil of the academy and become a fully fledged Knight in the CrossSwords Way.
-Graduates may go on to train another apprentice, lead classes of students at CCA, apply for membership in CCA’s parent Order of the Ancient Way and start their own affiliated academy, or simply continue to train their sword and their soul alongside the fellowship of their fellow Knights.
-In all things, though, they continue to walk in the noble way.
+Upon successfully guiding their apprentice through seniority, each Knight graduates from being a pupil of the academy and become a fully fledged Knight in the CrossSwords Way.
+Graduates may train another apprentice, lead classes of students, or even apply for full membership in Order itself and start their own affiliated academy.
+They may also simply continue to train their sword and their soul alongside the fellowship of their fellow Knights.
+In all things, they continue to walk in the noble way.